SyedHuzaifa007/Global-Terrorism-Database-Exploratory-Analysis/README.md

 # Global-Terrorism-Database-Exploratory-Analysis
-This repository contains all the code for Exploratory Analysis done on Global Terrorism Database
+This repository contains all the code for Exploratory Analysis done on Global Terrorism Database.